-This free neck warmer crochet pattern is part of the Make it For Me 2019 Event going on at Elk Studio during the month of January.
+This crochet neck warmer pattern is part of the Make it For Me 2019 Event going on at Elk Studio during the month of January.

 Every now and again we need to take the time out to make something just for ourselves.
-This event provides you with dozens of creative designs to make.
+This event provides you with dozens of free creative crochet designs to make.
 I’m sure you’ll find several somethings you’ll love!
-Click on the link above to visit the event page.
+Click on the link above if you want to visit the event page.
 Keep scrolling down to find the instructions to the free Secret Garden Neck Warmer.

 Working in the 3rd Loop of hdc – Instructions: Look at the top of the stitch, and locate the sideways “V”, bend the stitch to look at the back*, and you should see another “V”.
 You’ll be working into the back loop of that “V”, this is called the 3rd loop.